tobega/tailspin-v0/TailspinReference.md

   * `<{a: <>}>` matches any structure that has a field `a`, whatever its value
   * `<{a:<0>, b:<1>}>` matches any structure that has a field `a` with value `0` and a field `b` with value `1`, whatever other fields it might have.
-* Inverse match, to match the opposite of a conditon, just put a tilde inside the angle bracket, e.g. `<~5>`
 * If either of several conditions is acceptable, just list the acceptable conditions inside the angle brackets separated by `|` as a logical "or".
   The conditions are tried in order, stopping after the first true condition.
 E.g. `<'apple'|'orange'>` will be true for both 'apple' and 'orange'.
+* Inverse match, to match the opposite of a conditon, just put a tilde inside the angle bracket, e.g. `<~5>` Note that inverse is applied to the entire expression within the angle brackets so `<~'apple'|'orange'>` will be false for both 'apple' and 'orange'.
 * Array match, given as `<[]>` matches if the _current value_ is an array.
 A match can also be restricted to arrays of a certain length or range of lengths by appending the length (range) in parentheses, e.g. `<[](2..)>`.
   Conditions on array content are written inside the brackets, separated by commas.
 They test if there is any element that fulfils the condition.